-In a world where we unwind with Netflix and are always checking our phones, this is a bit of a tall order.
+In a world where we unwind with Netflix and are constantly checking our phones, this is a bit of a tall order.
 While you should lessen your usage of devices, there are ways you can reduce their impact should you need them.

 For example, many phones have blue light filters.
 Blue light is the main light that keeps you awake.
 Put on that filter if you have to use your phone at night.
 Some devices have a night mode as well where they have warm colors to make you feel sleepy.
 Sites have night modes as well, making everything dark.

-The better way would be to not use those devices at all, but who does that nowadays?
+The better way would be not to use those devices at all, but who does that nowadays?

 Try CBD Products

 Melatonin, herbal tea, Nootopics, and other products can be good for sleep, but CBD is an emerging way of helping.
 It’s legal in most places and is derived from the cannabis plant but has no psychoactive effects.
 There are many ways to take it, but the most potent has to be finding some CBD flower.
 Because it’s still hard to study cannabis, the effects of the plant are still being studied, but many have found CBD relaxing and a good way to unwind.
 Try some and see what it can do for you.